meosch/drush_archive-dump_backup/inspiration.md

 #Inspiration
 In trying to not reinvent the wheel I searched for a script that would meet the needs of the situation, but at the same time was easy to extend and use for multiple sites.
 I did not find anything that met all my needs but did find the following scripts / projects that were sources of inspiration for this project.
+Copies of most of these scripts can be found in the [inspiration folder](inspiration/).

 1. John E. Herreño - [Keeping your Drupal backups under control](http://jeh3.net/keeping-your-drupal-backups-under-control) - [smartbackups.sh](inspiration/smartbackups.sh)
 I like the cron integration of this script in that it could be used for multiple sites.